bkorecic/curriculum/english.typ

   title: [International Collegiate Programming Contest],
   subtitle: [Competitor],
   description: (
-    [*ICPC 2021:* Placed 6th in the South America/South finals.
-First place in Chile], [*ICPC 2019:* Placed 16th in the South America/South finals.
-Third place in Chile], [*ICPC 2018:* Placed 31st in the South America/South finals.
-Sixth place in Chile], )
+    [*ICPC 2023:* Placed 7th in the South America/South finals.
+Second place in Chile.
+Qualified to the 2024 ICPC Latin America Championship in Guadalajara, Mexico.], [*ICPC 2021:* Placed 6th in the South America/South finals.
+First place in Chile.], [*ICPC 2019:* Placed 16th in the South America/South finals.
+Third place in Chile.], [*ICPC 2018:* Placed 31st in the South America/South finals.
+Sixth place in Chile.], )
 )